Frequently Asked Questions

-Online students who are enrolled in programs and courses have access to many library services provided by the campuses.
+Online students who are enrolled in programs and courses have access to many library services provided by the universities.

-Online library services by campus can be found on the Library Support and Services page of this website.
+Online library services by university can be found on the Library Support and Services page of this website.

 How are courses taught?
 How is the lecture presented?

 Generally, the instructor for each course determines its guidelines and how it will be taught.
 Usually there is an online course syllabus that summarizes the goals and objectives of the course.
 Most classes use a Web-based conferencing system or electronic mail as the primary tool for communication between students and the instructor.

 What do the terms "real-time " and "asynchronous " mean?

 Real-time activities are "live" and immediate.
 In the context of an online course, a real-time session is one in which all participants are logged on at the same time and interacting at more or less the same pace as one would in a face-to-face setting.
 A familiar example of real-time communication on the Internet is live chat.

 Asynchronous activities, on the other hand, are those in which participation is not concurrent or live.
 One member of the class, for example, might post a message in the morning, and another might not read or respond to it until later that day or even several days later.
 Electronic mail is the most common form of asynchronous communication, but there are many others as well.